-Decision to take Fund the purchase of a car on the project.
-Creation of a new dedicated budget line Z- o2-o2 of 50k€ 23/05/2017 Steering Committee
+Action Follo ow-up Action(s) Resp.
+Deadline Progress ress Status Decision to take Fund the purchase of a car on the project.
+Creation of a new dedicated budget line Z- 02-02 of 50k€ 05/2017 S teering Committee